George Vradenburg: Alzheimer's advocacy

 In 2004, George and his late wife, [Trish Vradenburg], launched the National Alzheimer's Gala, and from 2004 through 2011 co-chaired that Gala, raising over $10 million to support the mission of the Alzheimer's Association.
 In 2006, he helped launch the Alzheimer's Study Group which in 2009 recommended a national strategic plan to address the disease.
-In 2011, he was appointed a member of the Advisory Council Advisory Council on Research, Care and Services established under the National Alzheimer's Project Act.
+In 2011, he was appointed a member of the Advisory Council on Research, Care and Services established under the National Alzheimer's Project Act.

 In 2006, the Vradenburgs established the USAgainstAlzheimer's Political Action Committee, and in 2010, they established US Against Alzheimer's (USA2), an independent non-profit organization whose mission is to stop Alzheimer's disease by 2020.
 He has been quoted extensively about Alzheimer's in the national press.

 Philanthropy

 In 2001, George and Trish Vradenburg founded the Vradenburg Foundation, whose mission is to address education, charitable, scientific and social issues around the world.
 He also established the Bee Vradenburg Foundation in Colorado Springs, CO, to support the performing arts in the Pikes Peak Region in honor of his mother.
 In 2003, he was appointed chairman of the board of Trustees of The Phillips Collection, in Washington DC.

 He also served on the board of the Survivors Fund, which was established to get victims of 9/11 back on their feet.
 In 2003, he was appointed to the Private Sector Advisory Committee of the Homeland Security Advisory Council to the Department of Homeland Security.

 In 2008 he co-founded the Chesapeake Crescent Initiative, aiming to foster innovation in the Chesapeake Region.

 From 2007 through 2009 he chaired the DC Education Compact and from 2007 through 2010 served on the board of the Washington Scholarship Fund.
-In 2011 he became a member of the Board of Trustees of the University of District of Columbia.
+In 2011 he became a member of the board of trustees of the University of the District of Columbia.